knoebelja/global-hooks/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 It uses React Hooks to implement a global store.

+## Architecture

+### App

+Provides route paths and application layout.

+### Store

+Provides a `useStore` function and a `StoreProvider` component. `StoreProvider` wraps the entire application, providing `useStore` the context to update the `initialState`.

+### Hooks

+Each hook returns an object for a different store item.
+The object contains the state of the store item and helper methods for updating that item's state.

+### Pages

+The content of each page.

+### Components

+The building blocks of each page.

 ## Scripts

 In the project directory, you can run: